How to Start Your Own Online Magazine in 2025

 2.2 PDF magazines

 Other online magazines use PDFs.
 This is an easy and cheap solution, especially if you already have a printed magazine.
-With PDF, you can create an exact replica of your printed edition, and virtually all design software can easily export to PDF.
+With PDF, you can make an exact copy of your printed edition.
+Most design software can easily export to PDF.

 However, there are some big drawbacks to using PDF for digital magazines.

-Notably, PDFs are fixed-layout documents intended for printing, meaning that magazines which may look okay on a desktop, will be:
+PDFs are fixed-layout documents made for printing.
+This means that magazines which may look okay on a desktop, will be:

 • Difficult to read on a mobile device